drbroad/jq.InfiniteSlide/README.md

 ```
 $( "#mainDrag").DragSlider('gotoSlide', 10);
 ```

+## How do I specify a drag item?
+Within the `drag-inner` container you can have a mixture or elements: span, div, img.
+As long as each one has a class of `drag-item` everything will work smooth

 NOTE: If there are less elements than the slide number, it will simply loop round until 10 slides have pased.
 For example, if there are 7 slides and we are on the first slide - it will keepi sliding until it hits the 3rd element the second time.

 ## What needs to be added: